 - An employer temporarily ceases operations due to COVID-19, preventing employees from coming to work; or

-- An individual is quarantined following potential, presumed, or confirmed exposure OR is per travel quarantine requirements.
-Once a CBB-mandated quarantine is over, employees are expected to return to work the following business day.
+- An individual is self-quarantined following potential, presumed, or confirmed exposure OR per travel quarantine requirements.
+Once a CBB-mandated self-quarantine is over, employees are expected to return to work the following business day.

 Employees should refer to their individual State’s unemployment compensation website for more information about eligibility and how to apply for unemployment benefits.

 You are welcome to contact the Employee Service Center by submitting a question using the form at the bottom of the Cornerstone Building Brands COVID-19 employee resource site.
 We’re here to help and if we don’t have the answer, we will find someone who does.

 If I apply for unemployment, does that mean I can’t use my paid sick or vacation time?

 Because these rules vary by state, we recommend you check with the workforce commission in your state.

 Who can I talk to about how this is impacting me and my family?